Naubertkato/daccadevo/README.md

 # DACCADevo #

-Python wrapper for the DACCAD molecular system simulator and combine it with the Quality-Diversity optimization library QDPY.
+Python wrapper for the DACCAD molecular system simulator, combining it with the Quality-Diversity optimization library QDPY.

 For the version of DACCADevo used in the paper Aubert-Kato, Nathanael, and Mika Ito.
 "Exploration of Reservoir Properties in Molecular Computing Systems."
 2024 IEEE Congress on Evolutionary Computation (CEC), check the `reservoir` branch.